lostpfg/Huffman-Matlab/README.md

     10101101110100100

 ##### huffmadeco_( sig, dict, debug )
-Based on the huffman codebook from huffmandict_, encodes the input signal.
+Based on the huffman codebook from huffmandict_, decodes the input signal.
 Example of usage:

     sig = [ 10101101110100100 ]; % Εncoded signal.